citta-lab/node/README.md

 - node is NOT for CPU bound tasks
 - Best suitable as middle-wear proxy between front end and backend systems.
 - By default most IO operations returns low level buffer, hence using console.log on reading file data will output actual low level buffer data.
 Hence use `process.stdout.write(data)`
+- node focuses on everything to be asynchronous but the start of the script.
+Hence `require` is synchronous.
+- node's standard signature for callback functions take `error` as first param. i.e `function callback(err, data){ }`.

 - How node connects to it's environment around it ?